Cashless Tolling Project FAQs

 What work is included in this project?

 The Design Build project will include the installation of cashless tolling gantries and equipment and the removal of existing toll booths at 52 Thruway interchanges and toll barriers across New York State.
 There are two main phases to the project.
-The first phase is the installation of the gantries on the Thruway and ramps.
+The first phase is the installation of the gantries on the Thruway and ramps, and the activation of the cashless tolling equipment.
 The second phase will be the removal of the toll plazas.

 How much will the project cost?